 Yes, AAA does offer free towing for customers who have the company’s roadside assistance coverage.
-AAA roadside assistance generally costs $67 per year and includes towing services up to 5 miles for basic plan subscribers (may vary by region).
+AAA roadside assistance costs range from under $50 to more than $130 per year for coverage that includes towing up to 5 miles for basic plan subscribers.
 AAA customers can request roadside assistance online, or they can call 800-222-4357.

 What AAA Roadside Assistance Covers